modelon-community/impact-client-python/docs/source/setup.rst

     >>>> client = Client(url=impact_url, api_key='new-api-key', interactive=True)

 This will remove the old key and add the new one to the credentials file.
-The stored api key can also be modified using the ``CredentialManager`` class.
+The stored API key can also be modified using the ``CredentialManager`` class.

 .. code-block:: pycon